Bug report #3605

 The user who complained should probably file a ticket and have a discussion surrounding his specific needs and possibilities to enhance the legend.
 But again, at the risk of repeating myself, I don't see this user's corner case as a valid reason to break away from qgis' long time established behavior :)

 Maybe the solution for that user is to add a spacer element to the legend.

-#6 Updated by Mathieu Pellerin - nIRV almost 10 years ago
+#6 Updated by Mathieu Pellerin - nIRV over 10 years ago

 mhugent, will check as soon as the qgis trunk PPA gets updated.

 Thanks for working on this issue.
 I see what you're trying to achieve with this latest revision.
 It's a good workaround.
 However, it forces/restrains users to keep a layer space == item space.

 Meditating on this yesterday night, IMO the best solution is to add a "[x] keep vertical margin on hidden layer titles" option in the General tab of a legend object.
 That way, you introduce this user-case as a new feature and insure legends created in qgis projects prior to 1.7 don't visually regress.
 It also allows for users to not have undesired vertical spacing while still having flexibility to independently set layer space and item space.

 What do you think?